JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.6 will check that the container annotation of a repeatable annotation satisfies the same requirements as in [JLS 9.6.3](https://docs.oracle.com/javase/specs/jls/se16/html/jls-9.html#jls-9.6.3): array-typed value method, retention and target
+> **Short summary**: Kotlin 1.6 will check that the container annotation of a repeatable annotation satisfies the same requirements as in [JLS 9.6.3](https://docs.oracle.com/javase/specs/jls/se16/html/jls-9.html#jls-9.6.3): array-typed value method, retention, and target
 >
 > **Deprecation cycle**:
 >
-> - 1.5.30: report a warning on repeatable container annotation declarations violating JLS (error in the progressive mode)
+> - 1.5.30: introduce a warning on repeatable container annotation declarations violating JLS requirements (error in the progressive mode)
-> - 1.6.0: raise the warning to an error,
+> - 1.6.0: raise this warning to an error,
 >   `-XXLanguage:-RepeatableAnnotationContainerConstraints` can be used to temporarily disable the error reporting

 ### Prohibit declaring a nested class named `Container` in a repeatable annotation class